NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Class 10 Science Chapter 11 - Electricity Question Answers - Exercise

-NCERT Solutions for Class 10 Science Chapter 11 - Electricity comprise the well-organised answer to all the exercises presented in the textbook, including key topics such as resistance, resistivity, electrical power, heating effects of current etc. The solutions facilitate the solving of problems and enhance better exam preparations with proper explanations.
+NCERT Solutions for Class 10 Science Chapter 11 - Electricity comprise the well-organised answers to all the exercises presented in the textbook, including key topics such as resistance, resistivity, electrical power, heating effects of current, etc. The Electricity class 10 question answers facilitate the solving of problems and enhance better exam preparations with proper explanations.

 (a) 1/25 (b) 1/5 (c) 5 (d) 25